fontiana/GoogleSheetsPOC/README.md

 ### Executing APP

-1. Prepare your CocoaPods Repo. *Only if its your first time installing any pod*
+1. Prepare your CocoaPods Repo. *Only if it is your first time installing any pod*
 ```shell
 pod repo remove master
 cd ~/.cocoapods/repos